 - Export features to Excel or PDF formats

-- Quality assurance and auditing purposes to know and understand each case and to strategically support the well-being through the case, child and CASA volunteer
+- Quality assurance for understanding each case to strategically support the child and volunteer throughout the life of the case

 Optima Video Lessons

 The Optima video lessons below are unique to CASA Kane County and have been professionally created to introduce our CASA/GALs to the Optima case management system and help them use it easily and effectively.
 The objective of the Optima video lessons is to teach every CASA/GAL how Optima works and enable them to successfully utilize Optima for all of the tasks demonstrated in the video lessons.